top of page

 A woman check her electricity bills using a laptop

 This way of charging customers has been in place practically as long as electricity supply itself.
 However, the cost of the standing charge component has been on the rise over the past three years for a number of reasons, including covering the cost of multiple large suppliers going out of business, and inflation.
-As a result, standing charges have come under increasing scrutiny.
-Social campaigners such as Martin Lewis have pushed for reforms to keep costs down for the most vulnerable, whilst Ofgem has begun a public consultation into what changes could be made.
-Such calls for reform are unlikely to go away anytime soon: the energy transition will require greater spending on fixed costs such as grid upgrades, meaning there will be continuing upward pressure on standing charge costs under the present system.
+As a result, Britain’s electricity regulator Ofgem has announced a radical shake-up of how we bill electricity, with plans to require all electricity suppliers to offer tariffs with no standing charges alongside regular tariffs.
+These new tariffs would load fixed costs onto the price customers pay per unit of electricity, potentially alleviating pressure on lower-income, low-usage households.

-What’s the problem with standing charges?
+What are the current problems with standing charges?

 • Standing charges disproportionately impact lower income households.
 Even if these households reduce their consumption significantly, they still incur significant daily costs through the standing charge.
-Therefore, the 9% of the UK who are behind on their bills are forced to take ever more drastic cuts to their consumption to try and reduce their electricity bills to a level they can cope with (1).
+Therefore, the 9% of the UK who are behind on their bills are forced to take ever more drastic cuts to their consumption to try and reduce their electricity bills to a level they can cope with.

 • The present standing charge structure doesn’t incentivise households to use electricity more efficiently.
 Despite the fact that households who use electricity at off-peak hours actually alleviate pressure on the grid, they’re billed the same as those who use electricity during the congested peak period.
-For the same reason that lower income households find it hard to save money, households across the UK therefore have less of an incentive to cut their electricity usage.
+For the same reason that lower-income households find it hard to save money, households across the UK therefore have less of an incentive to cut their electricity usage.

 Figure 1.
-Standing charge variation in Great Britain, with prices for South Wales, North Eastern England and London (Source: Ofgem)
+Standing charge variation in Great Britain, with prices for South Wales, North Eastern England and London

 • Standing charges vary significantly by region.
-While the average GB standing charge is currently 60.99p, customers in London spend as little as 40p daily, whilst Scotland, Northern England and Wales pay more like 65-70p (2).
+While the average GB standing charge is currently 60.99p, customers in London spend as little as 40p daily, whilst Scotland, Northern England and Wales pay more like 65-70p.
 Although this reflects the increased costs of servicing electricity supply in sparsely inhabited regions, the necessity of having electricity supply means many consider these regional differences to be punitive and unfair.

 What does the future hold for standing charges?